1. Wind Energy Engineer

 8. Industrial Engineer

-Industrial engineers find ways to eliminate wastefulness in production processes.
+Industrial engineers look for various avenues in which to eliminate wastefulness in production processes.

 9. Agricultural Engineer